You can create a free listing for yourself in our online Directory of Indiana Arts Workers. Writers and performers too!learn more

 Vigorous job growth is also projected for museum technicians and conservators, curators, landscape architects, interior designers, and architects.

 Jobs in creative fields cover the full range of performing, literary, and visual arts.
-These careers include work "behind-the-scenes" such as sound technician, proofreader, gallery assistant, music therapist, dance teacher, or box office manager.• 60% of artists and related workers are self-employed.
+These careers include work "behind-the-scenes" such as sound technician, proofreader, gallery assistant, music therapist, dance teacher, or box office manager.• 60% of artists and related workers in the U.S. are self-employed.

 People with disabilities contribute their talents to many fields in the arts.
+Available statistics suggest that about 4% of artists in the U.S. labor force have disabilities.
 Some choose to have a visible identity as an artist with a disability, others prefer not to.
 No one says making a living in the arts is easy.
 The obstacles are doubled for those facing physical, cognitive, or emotional challenges.
 But this hasn't stopped determined individuals with significant and diverse types of impairments.
 They are pursuing an income from doing what they're passionate about.
 Read about People with Disabilities in the Arts.

 Putting Creativity to Work